 How Many Adsense Ads Per Page Are Allowed?

 After recent changes now a publisher can place more than 3 Adsense for Content units.
 Now publisher is allowed to place up to 6 Ad units (rectangles, banners, verticals, etc.) per page.
 Thats awesome!
-Doesn't it thrill you? :D
+Doesn't it thrill you? :DThe other findings which I observed that with 6 Ad units you may not show any link unit per page.
+You may need to decrease the number of Ad units to show Link units.

 For example to show 2 Link units on web page you are allowed to put maximum of 4 Ad units on that web page.